This article was first published in June 2017 and updated in October 2019.

 Tibet’s altitude and weather are major factors in how comfortable and enjoyable a trip will be so it is vital to pack all the essential items on a trip to Tibet.
-This is a packing list that I deem critical for your trip.
-I would go as far as to say that there are no optional items, these are all the things you should make sure to bring with you to Tibet.
+This is a packing list that I deem critical for your trip and works in conjunction with my essential guide to Travel in Tibet.

-Packing list for Tibet – Clothes to bring
+Clothes to bring

 If you go in the peak months of mid-April to mid-June and mid-September to mid-October extra warm clothes are a must.
 Here are a few items you should add to your suitcase:

-Thermal underwear, trust me, you will thank me for this when you go to sleep at the Base Camp tourist tents or Rombuk Monastery without any heating and the thermometer hits -10, plus the wind chill factor.
+- Thermal underwear, trust me, you will thank me for this when you go to sleep at the Base Camp tourist tents or Rombuk Monastery without any heating and the thermometer hits -10, plus the wind chill factor.
 You would wrap yourself around with a blanket outside if you could.
 Male underwear here.

-A thick hat.
+- A thick hat.
 Laugh all you want but the Russian style hats that they wear in Siberia saved my life at night when the temperatures (mid May) were well below -10 and I was trying to keep warm under 5 thick blankets.

-Heavy duty gloves or forget about taking any photos.
+- Heavy duty gloves or forget about taking any photos.
 If you want, the thinner but effective Timberland gloves can be used with your phone, that is if your phone works in the cold, both my Nexus and my iPhone shut down.

-Thermal socks because the feet are the hardest part to keep warm.
+- Thermal socks because the feet are the hardest part to keep warm.

-Boots.
+- Boots.
 You don’t really need trekking boots for the journey as you will be sitting in a car or walking on flat surfaces most of the time.
 Even the trek to Base Camp, if you have the energy despite the altitude, is on a well marked gravel road.
 But the boots are useful to keep warm.
 For men, the Solomon Speedcross waterproof are a sure winner that I keep seeing on more and more people.
 They also make them for women but I would much prefer the higher boots.

-A scarf is essential unless your jacket goes all the way up.
+- A scarf is essential unless your jacket goes all the way up.
 It will be useful to wrap yourself around and also to protect your throat and nose from the dryness.

-Sunglasses that truly protect from the sun.
+- Sunglasses that truly protect from the sun.
 I love Oakley for anything that is heavy duty and outdoorsy.
 They are not fashionable but then again, you need to protect your eyes from the strong sunrays and the wind and these are a winner.